TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 22/1 Kings 22.29.md

 ---

-So the king of Israel and Jehoshaphat the king of Judah went up to Ramoth-gilead.
+So the king of Israel and Jehoshaphat the king of Judah went up to Ramoth Gilead.